Skip to content

 If you want to read all of the Batman Comics in Order, here is the full listing:

 As the Crisis on Infinite Earths comic book event is the starting point of the guide, it would be logical to read it at the start.
 But the exploration of the “new” past introduced by Batman: Year One pushed this story to that point in the guide.
-Batman is only one of many superheroes fighting to save the world during the crisis, if you want to go through all of it, we have a complete Crisis on Infinite Earths Reading Order.
+Batman is only one of many superheroes fighting to save the world during the crisis.
+If you want to go through all of it, we have a complete Crisis on Infinite Earths Reading Order.

 Justice League International Reading Order Giffen DeMatteisWhen Keith Giffen and J. M. DeMatteis took over the Justice League International comics, Batman was one of the rare big names associated with the book, and just for a little while.
 To know more about the series, you can explore our JLI reading order.

 Millennium DC Comics EventMillennium (Optional Comic Book Event) – After the Guardians and Zamarons exile themselves from this dimension, one of each remains and seeks out 12 Chosen to become the New Guardians.
-The robotic Manhunters aim to prevent this and several supporting characters are revealed to be Manhunters.
+The robotic Manhunters aim to prevent this, and several supporting characters are revealed to be Manhunters.

 Invasion!
 (Optional Comic Book Event) – Resilient.
 Overpowering.
 Unstoppable.
 By their very nature, our planet’s superheroes have become a threat to the rest of the universe.
 Now, an alliance has formed between the fiercest, most calculating alien races to pursue a single goal: the elimination of Earth’s guardians.
 As war erupts all over the world, Superman leads the charge against these would-be alien conquerors.
-We go a bit deeper within our full Invasion! reading order.
+We go a bit deeper into our full Invasion! reading order.

 Robin Letter Icon Reading Order Damian Wayne